VirtusLab/scala-cli/examples/scala-versions/README.md

 Scala cli by default runs latest stable Scala version.

-Here is an unversal piece of code that detect Scala version in runtime
+Here is an universal piece of code that detect Scala version in runtime

 ```scala name:ScalaVersion.scala
 object ScalaVersion extends App {